The Forrester Wave™: Order Management Systems, Q2 2023

 An OMS can integrate with other platforms.
 But modern DOM technology is more versatile and nimble than ever before.

-With application programming interfaces (APIs), you can connect your distributed order management system to any other technology or platform using APIs—such as your ERP, WMS, and other key business platforms.
+With application programming interfaces (APIs), you can connect your distributed order management system to any other technology or platform using APIs—such as your ERP, WMS, POS, and other key business platforms.

 Bringing your foundational tech together reduces the risk of human errors during data intake.
 It also speeds up the flow of information across your organization.